A Skeptical Look at

 I would be very surprised if Designs for Health has 50,000 physicians prescribing its products.
 I also doubt that the products actually reflect current research.
 Searching the PDFs for all 60 of the Tech Sheets I downloaded from the Biorna-Quantics site, I found that the publication dates for their references ranged from 1931 to 2009, with about half published before 2000 (at least 18 years ago).

 The Federal Food, Drug, and Cosmetic Act (FDC Act) defines "drug" as any article (except devices) "intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease."
 All drugs must be labeled with adequate directions for all intended uses.
 Products not generally recognized as safe and effective by experts are considered "new drugs."
 It is illegal to market a new drug that lacks approval or does not bear adequate directions for its intended use.
-Simply put, it is illegal to market supplements with unapproved claims that they are effective against diseases.
+Simply put, it is illegal for manufacturers and distributors to market supplements with unapproved claims that they are effective against diseases.
 The 1994 Dietary Supplement Health and Education Act permits dietary supplements to be marketed with "structure/function" claims that are truthful and supported by scientific evidence.
 Structure/function claims typically allege that the product "supports" or "balances" one or more body functions.
-The FDA rarely challenges structure/function claims, even if they are false or misleading.
-But it often acts against dietary supplements marketed with disease-related claims.
+The FDA often acts when supplements are marketed with disease-related claims but rarely challenges structure/function claims, even if they are false or misleading.
+Claims made by practitioners to their patients are outside the FDA's jurisdiction.

 My Overview and Opinion